PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

-# Installing a production copy of BETYdb on ebi-forecast or pecandev
+# Installing a Production Copy of BETYdb on ebi-forecast or pecandev

 These instructions are specifically tailored to the task of adding a new instance of BETYdb to a CentOS 5 machine using the deployment scheme we already currently have in place.
 Thus, they assume the following are installed: